klawingco/mal-management-JS/README.md

 **NSFW**

-By default NSFW are automatically filtered, if you want to include nsfw entries, you could instantiate the `createClient` with `.allowNSFW()` extension.
-This setting will affect all of subsequent functions and is useful for setting general NSFW rule.
+By default NSFW are automatically filtered out, if you want to include nsfw entries, you could instantiate the `createClient` with `.allowNSFW()` extension.
+This setting will affect all of subsequent request and is useful for setting general NSFW rule.

 ```javascript
 const client = mal.createClient({